hep-gc/cloud-scheduler/README.md

 * *Requirements = VMType =?= “your.vm.type”* :  The type of VM that the job must run on.
 This is a custom attribute of the VM advertised to the Condor central manager.
 It should be specified on the VM’s condor_config or condor_config.local file.
 * VMAMI : The AMI (for EC2-like clusters) or image name of the image required for the job to run
-* VMCPUArch : The CPU architecture that the job requires. x86 or x86_64.
-Defaults to x86.
 * VMCPUCores : The number of CPU cores for the VM.
 Defaults to 1.
 * VMStorage : The amount of scratch storage space the job requires.
 (Currently ignored on EC2-like Clusters)
 * VMMem : The amount of RAM that the VM requires.